bufbuild/docs.buf.build/docs/generate/usage.md

       - require_unimplemented_servers=false
 ```

-By default, `buf generate` will look for a file of this shape named `buf.gen.yaml` in your current directory.
+By default, `buf generate` looks for a file of this shape named `buf.gen.yaml` in your current directory.
 This
 can be thought of as a template for the set of plugins you want to invoke.

 Plugins are invoked in the order they are specified in the template, but each plugin has a per-directory parallel